lCaetanoS/Lucas-Caetano-de-Souza/README.md

 Hello!
 My name is Lucas Caetano and I'm Brazilian;

-I’m a developer and Computer Science student on UTFPR ( Federal University Technological of Paraná);
+I’m a developer and Computer Science student on UTFPR ;

 <div align="center">